Auction Market Theory – Understanding of market and orderflow dynamics

 When the market breaks above the value, selling is expected.

-As an example, if the market opens above the previous day value area, we can expect that prices are too high compared to the previous day’s fair value.
+For example, if the market opens above the previous day value area, we can expect that prices are too high compared to the previous day’s fair value.

 Therefore return back to the previous day value is expected.

-If the market opens below the previous day value area, it’s too cheap and we can expect the responsive activity to buy it back to the value.
+If the market opens below the previous day value area, it’s too cheap, and we can expect the responsive activity to buy it back to the value.